 A brilliant student, Esnath was determined to stay in school, but progressing to secondary level there were more costs to meet, including school and exam fees, uniform, stationery and sanitary pads.
 Just as she was losing hope, CAMFED stepped in to provide not only financial but also psycho-social support, throughout the rest of her time at school.

 Esnath describes that from that moment she felt that she was surrounded by a safety net of community members, all looking out for her education and well-being.
 This included a local Mother Support Group, and members of the CAMFED Association (CAMA).
 Their efforts to safeguard vulnerable children in the community inspired Esnath to do the same.

 “I got a bigger vision and committed to my dream to help the community become better.”

 On completing secondary school, Esnath joined the CAMFED Association and volunteered her time doing community outreach and delivering life skills training.
 Through the network, she learned about opportunities to pursue tertiary education.
 Through CAMFED’s partnership with the Mastercard Foundation she successfully applied for a scholarship to study Agricultural Sciences at EARTH University, Costa Rica, and graduated in late 2019.

 With her CAMFED Association sisters, Esnath helps other women to move from substistence farming to running successful agribusinesses.

-“We all have to play our part, and with CAMA in every corner of the country, we can improve and reduce these effects faster and more effectively.”
+“We all have to play our part, and with the CAMFED Association in every corner of the country, we can improve and reduce these effects faster and more effectively.”

 Esnath (left) during her internship with ADRA Zimbabwe, working with farmers to implement sustainable methods.